VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 Once again, *Perfect Alexander* will cast **Ordained Capital Punishment** and **Ordained Punishment**.
 Use a Tank invulnerability or share with Tanks then swap during **Ordained Punishment**.

 *Perfect Alexander* will cast **Almighty Judgment**.
-The three set of AoE will use the patterns bellow:
+The three set of AoE will use the patterns below:
 <img class='soloImg' src='{{ page.imagePath | append: 'almightyJudgment.jpg' }}'>
 The solution here is to find and move into the third set of AoE.
 Then, move into the first set when it explodes.
 For example, if the set is: Yellow > Blue > Red.
 Everyone will stand at C, then move to D once the Yellow AoEs happen.